Through The Fibro Fog

 If raspberries work for you, then perhaps you would like to try my raspberry blueberry smoothie as a tasty treat!

-As well as lower histamine berries, there is of course one to avoid!
+As well as lower histamine fruits and berries, there are of course some that are typically deemed best to avoid!

 Strawberries